|

 x

-Are you more likely to win a trick in the
+Are you more likely to win a

-been bidding, we should double-check our honors and
+have been bidding, we should double-check our honors and

 re-evaluate the opportunity to score extra tricks by